 – 35 youth each Wednesday in small groups

 – 15 youth each Sunday sit in worship but don’t participate in any other program

-If you look at your attendance data, you may see that you have 20 youth on an average Sunday attending Sunday school, and then 35 attend youth group, but 15 come to worship and don’t participate in either program.
 At Ministry Architects, we like to count unique faces.
-That means, if Abby goes to Sunday school and youth group every week, we only count her once, but we also want to count Jackson who attends worship, but hasn’t yet attended Sunday school or youth group.
-Any youth who participates in the life of the church in some way is included in this number, but we only count them once, no matter how many times they are at the church in a given week.
+That means, if a youth goes to youth group and is in a small group every week – they only count once.
+Not twice.
+And if a youth only attends worship, but hasn’t yet attended youth group or small group, they, too, count.
+So, any youth who participates in the life of the church in some way is included in this number.
+But we only count them once, no matter how many times they are at the church in a given week.

 This norm has stood the test of time.
 Over the years, we have consistently seen an average of one adult volunteer for every five youth involved in the church in some way.

 STAFFING: How many paid staff are devoted to youth ministry?

 Churches typically hire the equivalent of one full-time staff person for every 50 youth involved in the church in some way.
 Staffing configurations can take on different forms.
 But we count the average number of staff hours the church is investing in youth ministry.

 BUDGET: What’s the average financial investment for a youth ministry?